Migelien Gerritzen Fellowship 2023 for Conservation and Scientific Research (Stipend available)

 - The Fellowship will allow for limited travel for research in art collections and archives elsewhere in Europe to a maximum value of €5,000 annually.
 The Rijksmuseum will cover visa fees for the Fellow, but not for dependents.

-- Open to MA graduates, as well as PhD students and post-doctoral candidates.
+- The Migelien Gerritzen Fellowship is open to MA graduates, as well as PhD students and post-doctoral candidates.
 MA Graduate/PhD Fellows are those who have completed their MA degree or whose proposal is embedded in the research plans of their forthcoming PhD dissertation, postdoctoral Fellows must have completed their PhD dissertation and obtained a PhD-degree on the date of application.

 - Fellowships are open to candidates of all nationalities and with varied specialisms.
 They may include conservators and scientists.